jakalope/dotfiles/README.md

 * `<leader>` => `\`
 * `<C-W> =` Set vim splits to equal size.
 * `g-` Reload to a previous save.
+* `;y` Copy path of current buffer to register 0 and the system clipboard.

 ### Plugin Cusomizations